1 min read

 In the short-term this may not matter.
 In any technology market early adopters often put up with less than ideal conditions – many see this as the price they pay to get access to new technology.

-Long term it will matter.
-Telecom will launch a competing 4G network before the end of the year and 2degrees will no doubt follow.
-There could be another market entrant.
+Yet it will matter over the long term.
+Telecom will launch a competing 4G network before the end of the year and 2degrees will no doubt follow soon after.
+It's possible, although unlikely, there could be another market entrant.

 Either way, mobile data is one area where wireless network competitors can differentiate their products.